 - Authentic local culture, mountain village markets, artisan workshops and artist’s studios.

 Gran Canaria is often called, ‘a continent in miniature’ and it’s not too much of an exaggeration.
-The number 2 in our Canary Islands guide has over 70km of beaches.
-It’s home to the mighty Maspalomas Dunes – a top Spanish contender for the ‘New Seven Wonders of the World’.
-And if you tear yourself away from the coast, the interior’s an enormous mountainous playground for climbing and biking, hiking and just about anything else the more energetic than average family can dream up.
+The next up in our Canary Islands guide has over 70km of beaches.
+It’s also home to the Maspalomas Dunes – a contender for the ‘New Seven Wonders of the World’.
+And the interior is like an enormous mountainous playground for climbing and hiking and mountain biking.

-- Direct UK flights to Las Palmas, year round, four hours, 25 minutes.
+- Direct UK flights to Las Palmas, year round, from 4 hours, 25 minutes.

 - Over one third of the island is a UNESCO Biosphere, and it has 32 protected areas including the Maspalomas Dunes and Doramas Jungle.

-- Excellent for guided hikes, mountain bike tours, and camel trekking.
+- Good for guided hikes, mountain bike tours, and camel trekking.

 - Catch and release cruises are a great intro to deep sea fishing for older kids and teens.